This is How to Greet Someone Properly on Rosh Hashanah

 We can say this Yiddish greeting on Rosh Hashanah because it is a Yom Tov holiday.
 Yom Tov, which literally translates to good day but can also mean festival day, refers to the annual dates on the Jewish calendar in which the Torah prohibits work.
 Yom Tov lasts for the first two days of Rosh Hashanah, so you can say Gut Yontif on either of those two days.

 Were these greetings for the Jewish New Year helpful to you?
-Learn more Hebrew on the BMA blog!
+Learn Yom Kippur greetings and more on the BMA blog!